 In the early years, the club rented space from local schools and would set up the equipment and take it down daily.
 Due to the success of its programs and with the growth of the local population in and around the City of Airdrie, it was able to move to its former 6,000 square foot facility in the Twin Arenas in 1991.
 That move to a permanent facility was a major factor in the growth of the club over the next 18 years until the club’s success caused it to eventually outgrow that building.
 Today the club leases a much larger (24,000 square foot) custom-built facility located at Genesis Place, where it moved at the end of 2009.

 Currently the Airdrie Edge offers three different core programs aimed at all ages from 18 months through to adult.
 The largest of these, the Recreational program, is offered in three sessions per year, Fall for 15 weeks, Winter for 15 weeks, and Spring for 9 weeks, in addition to weeklong summer camps in July and August.
 Within this program, parented and unparented classes are offered for pre-school gymnasts, as well as the very successful CanGym and CanJump programs for athletes aged 6 and older.
-We also offer Freestyle classes focused on the sport of parkour, Aerial Arts classes and Handsprings and Flips classes or dancers, cheerleaders and gymnasts who love to tumble.
+We also offer Freestyle classes focused on the sport of parkour, Demo Troupe and Handsprings and Flips classes for dancers, cheerleaders and gymnasts who love to tumble.
 Additionally, the club offers programs aimed at teens and adult drop-in.